KevinAlbajrami/ReservationSystem/README.md

 Email Sending

-On branch "master" there is a client CheckIn microservice uploaded that does simple get and put request to the main ReservationSystem microservice
+to be added there is a client CheckIn microservice that does simple get and put request to the main ReservationSystem microservice